University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_practical_v2.md

 **I have used arbitrary coordinate values 12045-12345 in the example below, you will need to use your own coordinates.**

 `samtools` should be already installed on your VMs and you should be able use it to extract the subsequence you want from the genome.
-We will cover `sam`/`bam` file formats and the use of `samtools` more extensively in the next practical.
+Remember we covered `sam`/`bam` file formats and the use of `samtools` more extensively in an earlier practical.
 For now we are using this just retrieve a sequence from the database that matched our query.

 ```bash